MonashSmartStructures/ospgrillage/_sources/rst/PostProcessing.rst.txt

 Plotting results of DataArrays
 --------------------------------------

-Current limitation of `OpenSees` dedicated plotting module
+Current limitation of `OpenSees` visualization module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`OpenSeesPy`'s visualization module `ops_vis` offers comprehensive visualization analysis results in `OpenSees`.
+`OpenSeesPy`'s visualization module - `ops_vis` - offers comprehensive visualization analysis results in `OpenSees`.
-However, `ops_vis`'s plotting operates only for the current model (and analysis) instance in `OpenSees` framework.
-In other words multiple plots of different analysis results is not straightforward for `ops_vis`.
+However, `ops_vis` operates only for a single model instance (and analysis) in `OpenSees` framework.
+In other words, results from xarray DataSet (of :func:`~ospgrillage.osp_grillage.OspGrillage.get_results) cannot be plotted using the current visualization module.
 Additionally, `ops_vis` does not contain enveloping feature across multiple analysis - especially for moving load analysis comprise of multiple incremental load case for each moving load position.

-Overall, `ops_vis` is unable to plot results from `xarray` data set
+If needed, users can still utilize `ops_vis` however only in a specific condition i.e. only a single load case is defined and :func:`~ospgrillage.osp_grillage.OspGrillage.analyze` in the `OpenSees` framework.

-The following code example allow users to plot results from **current analysis** using `ops_vis`:
+With only a single load case and analysis, users can directly access the model results and plot using `ops_vis`.
+The following code example plots the results of the **current analysis instance ** using `ops_vis`:

 .. code-block:: python